 Multi-site meeting room standardization is the highest-leverage move an IT or workplace technology team can make.
 Done right, it reduces user-generated AV tickets by 60–80%, slashes refresh costs, and makes every room predictable for employees who travel between offices.
 Done wrong, it produces a half-standardized fleet that is harder to support than the snowflakes it replaced.

-This is the playbook we use to roll out consistent meeting rooms across enterprise real estate portfolios of 25 sites and up.
+This is the playbook we use to run enterprise room rollouts across real estate portfolios of 25 sites and up — the same program we run for nationwide Microsoft Teams Rooms deployment and as a nationwide Zoom Rooms integrator from our Troy, MI headquarters.
 It is opinionated on purpose — every rule below exists because skipping it has burned a customer.

 Step 1 — Define a room-type catalog